Ben-G/Website/content/post/25-Bridging-Existentials-Generics-Swift-2.md

 Among many other critical improvements, the changes suggested by the [enhanced existential proposal **draft**](https://github.com/austinzheng/swift-evolution/blob/az-existentials/proposals/XXXX-enhanced-existentials.md) would eliminate this workaround by allowing to refer to the underlying type of an existential via `.Self` and making it possible to use that type as a generic type parameter.

 Even though the enhanced existential proposal is still under active development it is well worth a read.
 If it the final implementation will cover what is in the proposal draft today, we will be able to seemingly bridge between existentials and generics.
-More importantly working with protocols with associated types would no longer be a painful experience - probably the most significant improvement to Swift since its inception?.
+More importantly working with protocols with associated types would no longer be a painful experience - probably the most significant improvement to Swift since its inception?

 ---